Super Dot theory

 These premises are logically coherent and philosophically innovative, positioning Dot Theory as a meta-GUT that subsumes String Theory, LQG, and others as functions used to describe aspects of observed reality.
 The two-step process, with Bayesian inference in the projective step, quantifies novelty (𝐷₍KL₎ > 0.1 bits) and leverages applications in particle physics, healthcare, and forecasting.
 However, their scientific plausibility is limited by speculative consciousness claims and the need for precise experimental protocols.

-Innovation brings with it ethical consideration, and it is normal to give due consideration for a proposed (as of writing) and unproven theory.
-It cannot do otherwise as it is not yet a proven scientific paper publishing its results of tests or considerations of data, but rather a display of logical consideration that imposes subtle but significant changes in our modelling of reality.
-Accepting these conditions by logic alone to enable testing and investment, requires acceptance of a paradigm shift toward anti-realism and teleology.
+Whilst possibly premature in a hypothetical proposal, innovation brings with it ethical consequence.
+As such it could be advisable to give due consideration, even for a proposed and unproven theory.
+At present, this theory is merely a display of logical consideration that imposes subtle but significant changes in our modelling of reality, but accepting these conditions by logic alone enables testing and investment and doing so requires acceptance of a paradigm shift toward anti-realism and teleology.

-This may not align with mainstream physics’ demand for empirical rigor prior to the fact, however, considering its potential beneficial outcome, it would be both illogical and impose an unethical limitation on the theory’s progress and adoption in human society.
-With robust validation (e.g., EEG experiments, lensing data) highly likely as per existing evidence, Super Dot Theory could easily become inevitable with significant benefits to human wellbeing and energy resource management.
+This may not align with mainstream physics’ demand for empirical rigour prior to the fact, however, considering its potential beneficial outcome, it could offer progress and adoption in human society.
+With robust validation (e.g., EEG experiments, lensing data) highly likely as per existing evidence, Super Dot Theory could offer significant benefits to human wellbeing and energy resource management.

 Stefaan Vossen with AI assistance from Grok, as well as support from Redware, SCC, and IBM UK.